xcart/xcart-docs/_pages/kb_en/orders/order_management.md

 * **Shipping method** : Shippping method can be changed for any shipping method.
 * **Billing address** : A store admin can change the customer's billing address.
 The info will be changed for this order only.
 * **Shipping address** : A store admin can change the customer's shipping address.
 The info will be changed for this order only.
-* **Fulfillment status** : A store admin can change the order filfillment status to any available from the frop-down.
+* **Fulfilment status** : A store admin can change the order filfillment status to any available from the frop-down.
 * **Payment status** : A store admin can change the order filfillment status to any available from the frop-down.
 * **Tracking number** : If applicable a store admin can add a tracking number to the order.
   To add a tracking number: